 No construction related effects have been identified for the option as no new infrastructure is required.
 Neutral effects have also been identified for SEA objectives on soil, air, landscape, population and human health, and material assets.
 Neutral effects have also been identified for the historic environment as there were not identified to be any sensitive above ground assets in proximity to the drought permit sites.
-However, further baseline collection and assessment may be required at a more detailed stage, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.
+Should additional information come to light around impacts on the historic environment, further baseline collection and assessment may be required, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.

 The SLYE drought permit option has the potential to result in moderate negative effects on biodiversity (pre mitigation) given potential impacts on aquatic ecology, chalk river habitat and other NERC species and habitats.
 Negligible effects for priority habitats.
 The potential for moderate negative effects are identified post mitigation.
-The option directly encroaches upon Alkham, Lydden and Swingfield Woods SSSI (1.5% unfavourabledeclining, 21.94% unfavourable-recovering, 76.56% favourable), however the additional impact of the drought permit on this designated site is not considered to be significant as per the SLYE EAR (2018).
+The option directly encroaches upon Alkham, Lydden and Swingfield Woods SSSI (1.5% unfavourable-declining, 21.94% unfavourable-recovering, 76.56% favourable), however the additional impact of the drought permit on this designated site is not considered to be significant as per the SLYE EAR (2018).
 No significant effects are identified for Lydden and Temple Ewell Downs SSSI and Lydden Temple Ewell NNR in the EAR.
 It should be noted these conclusions are made on a precautionary basis.
 The HRA Stage 1 Screening (Ricardo, 2022) identified no likely significant effects on the Parkgate Downs SAC and Lydden and Temple Ewell Downs SAC.